Home

 Braunton Burrows in North Devon has been designated as Internationally important by UNESCO.

-It is the first site in the UK to be made a UNESCO Biosphere Reserve. ( UNESCO ---- United Nations Educational, Scientific and Cultural Organisation )
+It is the first site in the UK to be made a UNESCO Biosphere Reserve.

 UNESCO's Man and the Biosphere Programme (MAB)

-what are Biosphere Reserves?
-Braunton Burrows Biosphere Reserve Other Biosphere Reserves in the UK
+Other Biosphere Reserves in the UK

 The North Devon Biosphere Reserve has a core area centred on Braunton Burrows, stretching out into what are called buffer zones and the transitional areas, to include Braunton Marshes and Great Field, Northam Burrows, Kipling Tors, Croyde Dunes and the Taw and Torridge Estuary.